Galactic superwind

 A galactic superwind, or just galactic wind, is a high velocity stellar wind emanating from either newly formed massive stars, spiral density waves, or as the result of the effects of supermassive black holes.
 They are normally observed in starburst galaxies.

 Description

 Galactic winds are strong stellar winds made up of charged particles, ejecta, and varying amounts of hot and cool gas, interacting with enough force that the ejecta's kinetic energy is converted to thermal energy.
 The resulting effect is a massive gust of rapidly expanding super-heated gases that can span the length of a galaxy.

 In galaxies with active galactic nuclei, galactic winds can also be driven by the effects of super-massive black holes.

 Galactic winds are considered an important function in the evolution of a galaxy.
-The winds cause an outflow of gas and other materiel into the halo of a galaxy, while also facilitating the spread of metals around a galaxy.
+The winds cause an outflow of gas and other material into the halo of a galaxy, while also facilitating the spread of metals around a galaxy.
 Galactic winds are also capable of blowing material out of a galaxy entirely and into the intergalactic medium.